Calculate VAT taxable turnover

-VAT taxable turnover is the total value of everything you sell that isn’t exempt from VAT.
+VAT taxable turnover is the total value of everything you sell that is not exempt from VAT.

 The current threshold is £85,000.
 It usually goes up on 1 April each year.
-There are different thresholds for buying and selling from other EU countries.
+If your business is based in Northern Ireland, there are different thresholds for buying and selling from EU countries.

 What to include

-To check if you’ve gone over the threshold in any 12-month period, add together the total value of your UK sales that aren’t VAT exempt, including:
+To check if you’ve gone over the threshold in any 12-month period, add together the total value of your UK sales that are not VAT exempt, including:

 - goods you hired or loaned to customers